 Te Papa Museum

-Te Papa is New Zealand’s national museum and hailed world wide as a leader in its field.
+Te Papa is New Zealand’s national museum and it is hailed worldwide as a leader in its field.
 Given its visionary approach to preserving and displaying culture, art, history and science, it’s no surprise that Te Papa is the most visited museum in all of Australasia.
 It’s even had the Lonely Planet stamp of approval.

-Its various galleries offer a glimpse through the city’s past, from classic Maori legends to tales, to the Cook Strait disaster.
+Its various galleries offer a glimpse through the city’s past, from classic Maori legends and tales, to the Cook Strait disaster.

-Wellington is famed for its quakes and an underground space at Te Papa offers a look at how the building itself is shock proofed.
+Wellington is famed for its quakes and an underground space at Te Papa offers a look at how the building itself is shockproofed.
 Meanwhile, in Mountains to Sea, our flora and fauna are celebrated in more fine detail.
-Thousands of native animals (from the tiniest birds and insects through to giant sharks and whales) and plants, from alpine, bush, freshwater, coastal, open ocean, and deep sea habitats, are all represented here.
+Thousands of native animals (from the tiniest birds and insects through to giant sharks and whales) and plants, from all habitats — alpine, bush, freshwater, coastal, open ocean, and deep sea — are all represented here.

 Best of all it’s free to visit Te Papa, aside from certain special exhibitions.
 You can’t miss it, either — the museum enjoys a prime position on Wellington’s beautiful waterfront, just minutes from Wellington Ferry Terminal rental car depots.

 The first stop on any Wellington itinerary should be a ride on the iconic red cable car.
 This historic carriage is one of the top tourist attractions in town, and for good reason!
 It travels from downtown Wellington up Kelburn Hill, past the buildings of the Terrace and Victoria University, up to the Wellington Botanic Garden — a magnificent site boasting epic views over both the cityscape and the harbour.
 Beyond the central business district, keep an eye out for Mt Victoria, or spot the Hutt Valley and Eastbourne further afield.